argoproj/argo-rollouts/docs/getting-started/istio/index.md

           virtualService:
             # Reference to a VirtualService which the controller updates with canary weights
             name: rollouts-demo-vsvc
+            # Optional if there are only two destinations in your routes or if you want to split 100% traffic between stable and canary services.
+If specified, this will be used as an upper bound for traffic between canary + stable services.
+            maxWeight: 80
             # Optional if there is a single HTTP route in the VirtualService, otherwise required
             routes:
             - http-primary